Introduction to Psychology

 Seminar in Clinical Psychology

 In-depth examination of selected topics in advanced clinical psychology..
 Topics include a discussion of theoretical and social issues in the prevention and treatment of psychological disorders.
 May be repeated for credit with different topics.
 Prerequisite: PSY 271 and PSY 252 or PSY 255, or permission of the instructor.
-Fall semester, repeated spring semester.
-McKim and Friedman-Wheeler.
+Spring semester.
+Friedman-Wheeler.

 Advanced Fieldwork in Psychology